 Analytical modeling for managerial decisions using a spreadsheet environment.
 Includes linear and nonlinear optimization models, decision making under uncertainty and simulation models.

 This is intended to be the first supply chain management course for students interested in the subject.
 This course introduces key concepts and analytical models in supply chain management.
 Topics covered include location, supply chain network design, aggregate planning, inventory management, risk pooling strategies, distribution strategies, bullwhip effect, and supply chain partnership and alliances.
 Analytical tools, including optimization, probability and statistics, are used to analyze and solve a variety of supply chain decision problems.
 This course approaches supply chain management from a "how to" perspective, as opposed to a "what" perspective.

-Course Title: Global Business Experience
+Global Business Experience

 While traveling abroad with a professor, students visit companies to enhance their business acumen and apply their knowledge and skills to solve a cross-border, cross-cultural business challenge.
 Students choose courses based on opportunities to develop expertise in their career track of interest and based on the opportunity to network with colleagues, faculty and international company executives in their field.